Vision Therapy for Kids with ADD or ADHD

 If your child displays poor attention in school, don’t automatically assume that it’s Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD).

-At the Silicon Valley Eye Physicians, we’ve seen many instances in which a child diagnosed with ADD or ADHD had all the symptoms of the disorder.
+At Silicon Valley Eye Physicians, we’ve seen many instances in which a child diagnosed with ADD or ADHD had all the symptoms of the disorder.
 Following a thorough eye evaluation, however, Dr. Jesley Johnson it was often concluded that the issue may not be ADHD, but rather undiagnosed functional vision problems.

 What is a Functional Vision Problem?